chast-io/chast-core/README.md

 [![Windows](https://img.shields.io/badge/Windows%20(Planned)-0078D6?logo=windows\&logoColor=white)](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on)

 This is the core of chast.
-Run refactorings and other commands through a unified system no matter which operating system, installer or programming language.
+Run refactorings and other commands through an unified system no matter which operating system, installer or programming language.

+> :warning: **Work in progress!** :construction:
+>
-> This project is in its early stages of development so no further information is currently available.
+> This project is in its early stages of development.
+>
+> * The API is not stable and may change at any time.
+> * Documentation is not complete.
+> * The project is not tested on all operating systems.
+> * Available recipies are prove of concept and not production ready.

 ## Why CHAST?